shriramters/chordcat/README.md

 - Displays chord names when:
   - MIDI devices are connected and you play a chord
   - Piano keys are clicked using the mouse
   - The corresponding PC Keyboard keys are pressed
-- Select MIDI device
+- MIDI device support
+- Metronome
+- Looper
-- Inbuilt piano sounds
+- 128 Inbuilt instruments (General MIDI)
-- Supports fullscreen mode and resizable window mode.
-- Includes 3 fun fonts (DejaVu Sans, Petaluma and FirstTimeWriting).
+- Custom `.sf2` soundfonts support
+- 4 cool fonts

 ## Screenshots